svuth23/project_1/README.md

  **Overall Change in Average Age:**
-   - In general, there seems to be an increase in the average age at retirement from the year 2018-19 to 2020-21 for many categories.
+   .
+In general, there seems to be an increase in the average age at retirement from the year 2018-19 to 2020-21 for many categories.
  **Highest Average Age at Retirement:**
-   - "Professional, scientific and technical services" has consistently shown one of the highest average ages at retirement in both 2018-19 (62.056750) and 2020-21 (62.892875).
+   .
+"Professional, scientific and technical services" has consistently shown one of the highest average ages at retirement in both 2018-19 (62.056750) and 2020-21 (62.892875).
 **Lowest Average Age at Retirement:**
- - In 2018-19, "Electricity, gas, water and waste services" had the lowest average age at retirement (43.456625), while in 2020-21, "Agriculture, forestry and fishing" had the lowest (46.700000).
+ .
+In 2018-19, "Electricity, gas, water and waste services" had the lowest average age at retirement (43.456625), while in 2020-21, "Agriculture, forestry and fishing" had the lowest (46.700000).
 **Noticeable Changes:**-Some categories experienced significant changes in average age at retirement over the two years.
 For example, "Construction" increased from 60.1to 62.5
 **Consistency in Some Categories:**
   Categories like "Health care and social assistance," "Retail trade," and "Manufacturing" show relatively consistent average ages at retirement over the two years
 Overall ,There are noticeable differences in average ages at retirement between different categories, highlighting potential sectors.Consider external factors that might have influenced the changes in retirement ages, such as economic conditions, industry trends, or policy adjustments.Electricity, gas, water and waste services" in 2018-19 and "Agriculture, forestry and fishing" in 2020-21 have average ages that stand out.
 Investigate if these values are outliers or if there are specific reasons for the differences

-# RESULTS:
+# RESULTS/ANALYSIS:
 In conclusion, our analysis of average retirement ages reveals distinct patterns across professions.
 Industries such as Financial and insurance services,Electricity, gas, water and waste services, and Mining exhibit a consistent trend of early retirements.
 So, it means some of professions retire early compared to other professions.
 Understanding these patterns is crucial for employers, policymakers, and individuals planning for their retirement.
 Further research, behind these trends and effecting factors can provide information to make future decisions.